Electa-Git/ImpedanceEstimationWithCarson/README.md

 This work was also supported by the Australian Department of Climate Change, Energy, the Environment and Water under the International Clean Innovation Researcher Networks (ICIRN) program grant number ICIRN000072.

-The collaboration involved a long overseas stay that received a grant from the Science Foundation: Flanders (FWO) (Grant N°.
-V420224N).
+The collaboration involved a long overseas stay that received a grant from the Science Foundation: Flanders (FWO) (Grant N° V420224N).

 <img src="./assets/readme/ku_leuven_logo.png" alt="KULeuven" height="120" width="300"/>
 <img src="./assets/readme/ENERGYVILLE-ICOON.png" alt="EnergyVille" height="120" width="120"/>